vikingeducation/assignment_search/README.md

 		ENQUEUE the first node in the array check if solution and check if inspected, return if so ENQUEUE the children
-		DEQUEU the child at front and check solution return if solution
+		DEQUEUE the child at front and check solution return if solution
-		If not, check that node for children and move them to back of queue each node inspected to be marked with indicator they were already checked
+		If not, check that node for children and move them to back of queue each node inspected to be incremented with depth they were already checked

 	END

-Do not move on until you can comfortably pseudocode those processes!
-You'll find that a lot of operations you do with trees will resemble either BFS or DFS and that should immediately tell you the best way to solve them.